Explore map data

 Explore an imagery layer

 Next, you will explore another kind of layer.
-So far, you have explored a feature polygon layer that showed data within census tracts.
+So far, you have explored a polygon feature layer that showed data within census tracts.
 An imagery layer is a based on raster data.
 Raster data is a grid of cells commonly used to store imagery and other information captured by remote sensing devices.

 First, you'll hide the National Risk Index Census Tracts layer before you add the imagery layer.